Quadro1337/weave-docs/docs/types/ui/tab.md

 # Tab

 ## Description
-An abstraction that provides access to work with menu tab.
+`UITab` is abstraction that provides access to work with menu tab.

 ## Members
 |Name|Type|Description|